Stat184-Spring2025/Sec1_FP_Shania_Sree_Lauren/README.md

 -Kaggle was the source of the primary dataset (https://www.kaggle.com/datasets/unsdsn/world-happiness/data).

-- Also, Kaggle was the source of the secondary dataset (https://www.kaggle.com/datasets/nicolasgonzalezmunoz/world-bank-world-development-indicators).
+-Also, Kaggle was the source of the secondary dataset (https://www.kaggle.com/datasets/nicolasgonzalezmunoz/world-bank-world-development-indicators).

 ## Authors